-SAY teams only pay for new (non-SAY affiliated) players or coaches added for the spring season.
+SAY teams only pay for new (non-SAY affiliated) players or coaches added for spring season.
 US Club teams need to follow US Club guidelines for roster changes & fees, then send the rosted file only to your CMSA league registrar to be certified

 SAY,US Club & MSYSA Fall Rosters can be used for the spring season, provided there are NO changes (add-ons, drops or transfers).
 Teams using their Fall CMSA League roster for the Spring are required to mail in a copy of that roster to:

 SAY ID Carded player cannot transfer on to a US Club team (UNLESS) the player registers as a new player for the US Club team through US Club also paying all appropriate fees.
 The New Player must be listed on the New Team Roster.

 US Club ID Carded player cannot transfer on to a SAY team (UNLESS) the player registers as a new player for the SAY team through SAY also paying all appropriate fees.
 The New Player must be listed on the New Team Roster.

 These forms are available directly from each of the USSF affiliates mentioned above.